Skip to main content

 Yes, you can bring your own device when signing up for Lifeline with us.
 If your phone works with our network, you’re good to go.
 This is handy if you already have a phone you like.
 Just double-check that your device is compatible, it needs to handle calls and data for the Lifeline plan.
 We don’t hand out free phones in Colorado, so bringing your own is the way to go.

-We partner with American Broadband to cover both cities and rural spots, places like Colorado Springs, Greeley, and Tribal lands.
+We partner with a nationwide carrier to cover both cities and rural spots, places like Colorado Springs, Greeley, and Tribal lands.
 Some areas can be tricky, but our network is built to handle fewer dropped calls and better reliability than a lot of other providers.
 So, even if you’re outside the big cities, you can still count on getting the service you need.

 Applying for a free government phone through Lifeline in Colorado is a straightforward process.
 First, check if you qualify by reviewing the income guidelines or confirming participation in public assistance programs like Food Stamps or Medicaid.